 Does Kratom Show Up on a Drug Test?

 Kratom

-This is a leaf from an evergreen coffee tree native to Southeast Asia.
-Since the 19th century, this leaf has been used for medicinal purposes as it has stimulant and opioid-like effects.
-So, does kratom show up on a drug test?
+With the increasing interest in herbal remedies, kratom (mitragyna speciosa) has gained attention.
+This leaf, from an evergreen coffee tree native to Southeast Asia, has been used traditionally for its stimulant and opioid-like effects.
+This raises the question: does kratom use show up on a drug test?

+Does Kratom Show Up on a Drug Test?